CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 Any vacancy on the club Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 4.3, **unless covered by clause 10**.
 #. **Executive positions that become vacant less than one (1) month before the yearly affiliation period may be filled by majority vote of the Executive.
 People appointed this way will be 'Acting' in the position, may not be the President or Treasurer, may not be a bank signatory and cannot act as Arc Membership Portal administrators.**
+#.
+Duties of the following Executive positions shall include but not be limited to:

 ::